Plan a Weekend Getaway to Mount Magazine State Park- the Highest Point in Arkansas

 - Arrive and check-in at the Visitor Center to camp (check-in is around 3:00 pm)

-- Set up camp (or check-in to your lodging).
+- Set up camp (or check-in to the Lodge).

 - Walk to the entrance of the campground, and across the street is the trailhead for Signal Hill

-- Wake up early – hike the North Rim Trail
+- Wake up early and hike the North Rim Trail.

 - Stop in Paris, Arkansas, and take photos of their precious recreation of the Lovelock Bridge from Paris, France.
 It is so cute!

-There are eight main trails to explore, but we want to share our two favorites with you to pack into your weekend excursion.
+There are eight main trails to explore, but we want to share our two favorites for you.

 North Rim Trail Details